psmith0805/GitFundamentals/README.md

-# Git Exercises for me
+# Git Exercises for mes

 Git is a version control system that allows us to track changes and commit them to history.